corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/key-concepts.md

 The keypair is used to sign things within the context of the application by the identity, attesting that it agrees to what is being proposed.

 {{< note >}}
 Currently, the MGM allows each network member to be aware of every other member.
-However, this is a result of development time and interest from the community, not a fixed restriction of application networks.
+However, based on feedback, we could introduce additional models.
+For example, a broker model where each client is only aware of the brokers but the brokers are aware of every other node.
 {{< /note >}}

 ## Virtual nodes